 Dan Seder 21:23

 Yeah, actually, I had a question.
 I have a question for Matt.
-And, Matt, if you wouldn't mind, I hear this term, "no-load mutual fund" often.
-So, can you maybe just shed some light on what it means to have a no-load mutual fund, and the difference between a load and that term, a load in investing, and then these ongoing fees that are getting charged by mutual funds?
+Matt, if you wouldn't mind, I hear the term "no-load mutual fund" often.
+Can you maybe just shed some light on what it means to have a no-load mutual fund, and the difference between a load and that term, a load in investing, and then these ongoing fees that are getting charged by mutual funds?

 Gosh, Dan, you're really dating me here.
-These things, you know, probably are more from long ago.
+These things are probably more from long ago.
 It seems like most load mutual funds are few and far between now.
-I mean, it's essentially paying a commission upfront, for either reduced or no fee from there on.
-Um, but the commission upfront can be relatively large.
-I mean a few percent, and obviously, the advisor would share in that compensation with the mutual fund company.
-So, more infrequently now, I mean, you really do want to look out for institutional share classes.
-Those ended up being the most cost effective solution.
-I mean, that's the whole other side that I could have actually incorporated.
-You'd be amazed, no one mutual fund, Fidelity Contrafund, may have six different share classes, all of which can mean something different, and all of which can have a separate fee.
-So, there's this whole other side of the industry that I think would be, you know, truly surprising.
-So, one share class could be a commission-based share class, one can be the institutional, one could be in a mutual fund.
-So, it's pretty complex.
-But generally speaking, it's always in your best interest to take that five-letter ticker and type it into Google, Yahoo Finance, and do a little due diligence and figure out what that expense ratio is, because they do need to explicitly state that on their website.
-And oftentimes, some of these kind of financial aggregation will also have that data.
+It's essentially paying a commission upfront for either a reduced or no fee from there on.
+However, the commission upfront can be relatively large; a few percent, and obviously the advisor would share in that compensation, as would the mutual fund company.
+More infrequently now, you really do want to look out for institutional share classes, those end up being the most cost effective solution.
+That's the whole other side that I could have actually incorporated.
+You'd be amazed, one mutual fund (Fidelity Contrafund) may have six different share classes, all of which can mean something different, and all of which can have a separate fee.
+There's this whole other side of the industry that I think would be truly surprising.
+One share class could be a commission-based share class, one can be the institutional, and one could be in a mutual fund.
+It's pretty complex.
+Generally speaking, it's always in your best interest to take that five-letter ticker and type it into Google or Yahoo Finance and do a little due diligence to figure out what that expense ratio is because they do need to explicitly state that on their website.
+Oftentimes, some of these kinds of financial aggregation will also have that data.

-Okay, and Matt, I wasn't trying to date you there.
-But what I guess I was trying to draw on, I think you basically said it, is just because something is no-load doesn't necessarily mean that it's no cost, right?
-So you could you could trade into a mutual fund, potentially with no-load, but that doesn't mean you are exempt from ongoing expenses that you may be hit with every year.
+Okay, and Matt, I wasn't trying to date you there, but what I guess I was trying to draw on, I think you basically said it, is just because something is no-load doesn't necessarily mean that it's no cost, right?
+So you could trade into a mutual fund, potentially with no-load, but that doesn't mean you are exempt from ongoing expenses that you may be hit with every year.